 Opioids are increasingly abused throughout the United States, a situation widely known as the Opioid epidemic.
 Drug overdose is now the leading cause of accidental death among Americans, and Opioids are now involved in the majority of fatal overdoses.
 An especially tragic aspect of the Opioid epidemic is teenage Opioid addiction.

-In 2016, 276,000 adolescents between the ages of 12 to 17 used pain relievers (including opioids) for non-medical reasons, and 122,000 were addicted to prescription drugs.
-21,000 teenagers used Heroin in 2015, and 6,000 of them had a Heroin use disorder in the previous year.
+In 2016, 276,000 adolescents between the ages of 12 to 17 used Painkillers (including Opioids) for non-medical reasons, and 122,000 were addicted to prescription drugs.
+21,000 teenagers used Heroin in 2015, and 6,000 of them had Heroin use disorder in the previous year.
 Unfortunately, it appears the problem is getting worse.
-Teenage opioid addiction rates increased by 19 percent between 2014 and 2015.
+Teenage Opioid addiction rates increased by 19 percent between 2014 and 2015.
 When asked, 12th-grade students identified the ease of availability of Heroin as a factor in their use.

 Help is out there

-Determining whether or not a teenager is experiencing a substance abuse disorder like Opioid addiction can be a challenge.
+Determining whether or not a teenager is experiencing a Substance Use Disorder (SUD) like Opioid addiction can be a challenge.
 Some signs can be obvious, while others are subtle.
-Signs of teenage opioid addiction can include, but are not limited to:
+Signs of teenage Opioid addiction can include, but are not limited to:

 - Finishing prescriptions prematurely

-- Using Opiods for better moods or to party
+- Using Opioids for better moods or to party

 - Using Opioids to escape boredom